 What is No-Medical-Exam Life Insurance?

-As with all types of life insurance coverage, whether or not a policy is the right fit for your needs depends on, well, your needs.
+As with all types of life insurance coverage, whether or not a policy is a right fit for your needs depends on, well, your needs.
 Some may have higher premiums, some may have differences in the application process.
 There are a lot of options.
-Here, we’ve gathered some helpful info on some of the most common life insurance coverage options which may not require a medical exam.
+Here, we've gathered some helpful info on some of the most common life insurance coverage options which may not require a medical exam.

 What Are the Different Types of No Medical Exam Life Insurance Policies?